-QUIZZES: Students will complete ten quizzes throughout the course to help them learn course content and ensure they keep up with required reading assignments.
+QUIZZES: Students will complete quizzes throughout the course to help them learn course content and ensure they keep up with required reading assignments.
 Quizzes include multiple choice, fill-in-the-blanks, true/false, short answers, and/or essay questions.

 DOCUMENTARY REVIEWS: Documentaries inform viewers of historical events, figures, and tropes related to our learning objectives.
 A documentary review is a means for the viewer to voice and express cultural, political, and social issues to influence others on how they interpret information and understand and interact with their surrounding environment.
-Students will complete four reviews in class for the first part of the course.

 DISCUSSION BOARD: To facilitate course discussions, students must participate and complete Discussion Board assignments on reading assignments and learning activities.
-Students will first respond to a prompt and then to two classmates' responses.
+Students will first respond to a prompt and then to two classmate responses.